Suggested links

 As addiction takes hold, the brain becomes more and more desensitized to pleasure, and the person may find it difficult to enjoy other activities that they once enjoyed.

-10. Effects on Mental Health Issues
+10. Porn Affects and Intensifies General Mental Health Issues

 Excessive pornography consumption may also impact a person’s ability to form healthy relationships, leading to feelings of isolation and loneliness.